pthu/sahd/docs/words/kli.md

 [^161]: <i>OLD</i>, 476.
 [^162]: <i>OLD</i>, 690.
 [^163]: <i>OLD</i>, 1268
-<p id="contributors_footnote">Many thanks are due to Benjamin Bogerd (Veenendaal), especially for his analysis of the renderings in the Targumim.</p>
+<p id="contributors_footnote">Many thanks are due to Benjamin Bogerd (Protestant Theological University, Utrecht), especially for his analysis of the renderings in the Targumim.</p>